Deltares/imod-python/docs/index.rst

 Authors
 -------
-This Python package was written primarily by Martijn Visser and Huite Bootsma at `Deltares <https://www.deltares.nl>`__.
+This Python package was written primarily by Martijn Visser and Huite Bootsma at `Deltares`_.

 .. raw:: html